NYPL-Simplified/circulation/docker/README.md

 ### `SIMPLIFIED_CONFIGURATION_FILE`

-*Optional.* The full path to configuration file in the container.
-Use [this documentation](https://github.com/NYPL-Simplified/Simplified/wiki/Configuration) to create the JSON file for your particular library's configuration.
+*Optional.* The full path to a configuration file in the container.
+Configuration is now held in the database and accessed via an administrative interface at `/admin`, so you probably don't need this.
+If you do, use [this documentation](https://github.com/NYPL-Simplified/Simplified/wiki/Configuration) to create the JSON file for your particular library's configuration.
 If you're unfamiliar with JSON, you can use [this JSON Formatter & Validator](https://jsonformatter.curiousconcept.com/#) to validate your configuration file.

 ### `SIMPLIFIED_DB_TASK`